-This summary is based on the tax laws of the Netherlands, published regulations thereunder and published authoritative case law, all as in effect on the date hereof, and all of which are subject to change, possibly with retroactive effect.
-Where the summary refers to 'the Netherlands' or 'Dutch' it refers only to the part of the Kingdom of the Netherlands located in Europe.
+This summary is based on the tax laws of the Netherlands, published regulations thereunder and published authoritative case law, all as in effect on the date hereof, including, for the avoidance of doubt, the tax rates applicable on the date hereof, and all of which are subject to change, possibly with retroactive effect.
+Any such change may invalidate the contents of this section, which will not be updated to reflect such change.
+Where this section refers to "the Netherlands" or "Dutch" it refers only to the part of the Kingdom of the Netherlands located in Europe.